 Karnataka has a huge following when it comes to poker, rummy and other card games, which is evident by the number of poker and rummy clubs in the city of Bangalore alone.

-A number of poker rooms have mushroomed across the city riding high on a judgment by the Karnataka High Court which declared poker in India a game of skill and not a game of chance.
-Many who have played the online version have been attracts to these poker rooms located across the city of Bangalore.
+A number of poker rooms have mushroomed across the city riding high on a 2013 judgment by the Karnataka High Court which declared poker in India a game of skill and not a game of chance.
+Many who have played the online version have been attracted to these poker rooms located across the city of Bangalore.

 In Indian Poker Association v.
 State of Karnataka, (WP Nos.
 39167 to 39169 of 2013), the Karnataka High Court ruled that no license was required by recreational clubs that offer poker and that the game could be freely permitted.

 Rummy enthusiasts in cities like Bangalore also received a fillip from the landmark case of MJ Shivani v.
 State of Karnataka (1995), in which the Supreme Court determined that Rummy was game of skill and not gambling.
 The decision was based on State of Andhra Pradesh v.
-K. Satyanarayana in which the court ruled that Rummy required a certain amount of skill since the cards had to be memorized and was not entirely a game of chance.
+K. Satyanarayana in which the court ruled that Rummy required a certain amount of skill since the cards had to be memorized and were not entirely a game of chance.

 The Karnataka High Court dismissed charges against 19 people who were arrested for playing rummy.
 Incidentally, the city of Bangalore went on to host the World Rummy Tournament (WRT) in May 2012 at The Bangalore City Institute with the grand finale hosted in Goa where the winner took home a purse worth approximately $166,000.